Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 When leftists complain about "capitalism", they're unknowingly actually complaining about the older generations pulling the ladder behind themselves; the economy is overwhelmingly owned by the old.
 Not all the old, but even those who did worse with their personal finance are better off than the young, with the state benefits.
 Between social security, income tax, VAT, and others, working people pay more than half their wage in taxes (they're just not aware of it since the employer and businesses pays in their behalf for most of those).
-Of that, half goes to pensions, and half to the livelihood of civil servants that provide little to no value, as well as subsidies, benefits and services used overwhelmingly more by older people.
+Of that, half goes to pensions, and half to the livelihood of civil servants that provide little to no value, as well as subsidies, benefits and services used overwhelmingly more by older people or for political reasons, including fraudulent contracts.
 Only about a fifth goes to actually useful institutions and services; to build the roads, to the hospitals and teachers, the police and so on.
 Of the little money that remains to the young worker, they have to spend most of it on paying rent to the old who own the housing (...and receive the benefits/pensions).
 **The state holds the monopoly on violence, and it is now being used at the expense of the young.**